 - 2 mint sprigs

 - Mint sprig and lime slice

 - Squeeze lime wedge into a highball glass; drop lime into the glass.
-Add mint and confectioners' sugar; muddle.
+Add sugar; muddle.
 Add ice.
+Gently press mint or slap mint; add to glass.
 Pour rum and club soda into glass; stir.
-Garnish as desired.
+Garnish with lime slice.

 Tequila Mojito: Substitute silver tequila (such as Jose Cuervo Clasico) for the rum.